 How DHT Affects Women

-Women can also experience an increase in DHT if their body produces more testosterone because of a specific endocrine (i.e. hormonal) health condition like polycystic ovary syndrome or if they develop an androgen-secreting tumor.
-In this instance, hair loss in women can actually be a sign of more urgent underlying health issues.
+Among postmenopausal women, as many as two-thirds suffer from hair thinning or hair loss, according to Harvard Medical School.
+Women can also experience an increase in DHT if their body produces more testosterone because of a specific endocrine (i.e., hormonal) health condition like polycystic ovary syndrome or if they develop an androgen-secreting tumor.

-Pattern hair loss, like other physical changes, can be scary, but now that you understand the science behind it you can start dealing with it.
-Natural DHT blockers might be the solution you need to achieve hair wellness.
+Pattern hair loss, like other physical changes, can be scary, but now that you understand the science behind it, you can begin dealing with it.
+Natural DHT blockers might be just the solution you need to achieve hair wellness.